sergey-melnychuk/uppercut/doc/design-guide.md

     - access or change own internal state
     - create (spawn) new Actors
     - send Envelope to a known Address
+- Environment - a machinery that delivers Envelopes to Actors
+  - collects (hopefully) meaningful metrics along the way

 Important comments:
-- Envelop makes no restrictions on Message content
+- Envelope makes no restrictions on Message content
   - Post Office: anyone can send anything to a known Address
   - This means that generic Actor can receive anything
   - Which in turn means that such Actor cannot be type-safe!